AhmedMB86/Cat-Clicker/README.md

 ## Contributing

-This repository is Simpol Examble code for event listener javascript.
+This repository is Sample  code for event listener javascript.